binhnt010896/note-taking-app/README.md

 ### Services
 - Supabase: I use Supabase as the Database and Backend system for my Note App.
 It helps me store, query and authenticate users.
+- flutter_quill: I use flutter_quill to enhance my note editing functions.
+The package provides the ability to edit rich text.

 ### Screenshots:
 <img src="https://github.com/binhnt010896/note-taking-app/assets/110758393/8ee49b2e-7338-43c2-b913-fbe6e27c0a77" width="280">